nxproject/node/docs/README_B_GENOME.md

 ```
 NXNode.exe --make_genome y --code_folder foldername --field name=iptodocker
 ```
-The **gnome_source** is optional but the folder should contain all of our DLL's to be included in the genome.
+The **code_folder** is optional but the folder should contain:

+* Multipe project folders
+* A single project
+* One or more DLL's

+The system will copy the appropriate files into the genome.
 It may me used multiple times to include multiple sources.

-If you leave out the field, the program will assume that is the local Docker instance.
+If you leave out the field, the local Docker instance is assumed.

 Note that the process uses folder **/build/container**, so any contents in that folder will be automatically deleted.